nebulaeonline/Isaac64cs/README.md

 No dependencies, no fluff, no nonsense.
 In fact, you can just drop Rng.cs into your project or cut & paste and it will *just work*.

 Note: I would not use this for cryptography.
-Certain constructors *do* seed with a crypographically secure 2048-byte seed from the system RNG, but ISAAC is not itself advertised as a cryptographic RNG, so use at your own risk for that purpose.
-Otherwise, I think it is an excellent general purpose PRNG that is standards-compliant.
+While it is true that certain constructors *do* seed with a crypographically secure 2048-byte seed from the system RNG, ISAAC operations are not guaranteed to be constant time, and ISAAC is not itself advertised as a cryptographic RNG; use at your own risk for any cryptographic purposes.
+Otherwise, I think it is an excellent standards-compliant general purpose PRNG.

 Latest Update 2025-04-17